Fire Rated

 • Reduce smoke and droplets depending on classification

-Corell offers two fire retardant approaches depending on project requirements, specification and desired finish
+Corell offers both pressure-impregnated and factory-applied fire retardant systems depending on the project requirements and desired finish.

 Contact Sales